ElMassimo/types_from_serializers/README.md

 ### SQL Attributes

-In most cases, you'll want to let `TypesFromSerializer` infer the types from the [SQL schema](https://github.com/ElMassimo/types_from_serializers/blob/main/playground/vanilla/db/schema.rb).
+In most cases, you'll want to let `TypesFromSerializers` infer the types from the [SQL schema](https://github.com/ElMassimo/types_from_serializers/blob/main/playground/vanilla/db/schema.rb).

 If you are using `ActiveRecord`, the model related to the serializer will be inferred can be inferred from the serializer name: